WebAssembly/spec/spectec/test-prose/TEST.md

 Instr_ok/br_table
 - the instruction (BR_TABLE l* l') is valid with the function type t_1* :: t? :: [I32] -> t_2* if:
   - the result type C.LABELS[l'] exists.
-  - the number type t? is C.LABELS[l'].
+  - the result type t? is C.LABELS[l'].
   - For all l in l*:
     - the result type C.LABELS[l] exists.
   - For all l in l*: